appstronomy/objective-c-style-guide/README.md

 UIApplication.sharedApplication.delegate;
 ```

-## Spacing
+## Spacing: Basics

 * Indent using 4 spaces.
-Never indent with tabs.
+Never indent with tabs (unless you've mapped tab to produce 4 spaces in your IDE's preferences).
 Be sure to set this preference in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.

 **For example:**